Corinna Kirsch

 Biography

-Corinna Kirsch is a social historian of postwar and contemporary art and design focused on conceptual and intermedia practices of the 1960s and their afterlives in present-day forms of digital media.
-Her research investigates the stakes of making work engaged with technological materials and vocabularies at moments of perceived historical crisis or transformation.
-Further specializations and interests include environmental history, cybernetics, new materialisms, and disability studies.
-Overall, her work as a scholar, curator, and educator is united by an ongoing interest in the material analysis of “socio-technical imaginaries,” which has led to publications that have addressed computation and climate change within aesthetic contexts.
+Corinna Kirsch is a historian of art, environment, and computation, specializing in systems and intermedia art practices of the 1960s and 1970s and their afterlives in present-day forms of digital media, art, and activism.
+Her academic writing has appeared in Art Journal, IEEE Annals of the History of Computing, and Panorama.
+She previously served as the O’Brien Curatorial Fellow at the Weisman Art Museum, the University of Minnesota Twin Cities, where she organized an exhibition on the artist Käthe Kollwitz and a collections-based show on the theme of silence in art.
+Overall, her work as a scholar, curator, critic, and educator is united by an ongoing interest in the material analysis of “socio-technical imaginaries,” which has led to publications that have addressed computation and climate change within aesthetic contexts.

 For her PhD, she completed a dissertation on the conceptual artist Les Levine, “Les Levine: Disposable Art, Technology, and Media, 1964–1971,” the first to be published on the artist in the English language.
-Forthcoming publications include “The Disposables: Critical Plastic for Art Reform” (Art Journal), “Hot Software: Towards a Thermopolitics of Art and Technology” (Leonardo), and “Who Is Able to Scan the White Cube?
+Recent and forthcoming publications include “The Disposables: Critical Plastic for Art Reform” (Art Journal), “Hot Software: Towards a Thermopolitics of Art and Technology” (Leonardo), and “Who Is Able to Scan the White Cube?
 QR Codes, Disability, and Museums” (Precog).
-Along with Becca Uliasz, she is guest editing a special issue on data-driven technology, art, and climate for Media-N, the journal of the New Media Caucus of the College Art Association.
+Along with Rebecca Uliasz, she is guest editing a special issue on new media and climate for Media-N, the journal of the New Media Caucus of the College Art Association.

 Education